-It's critical that you and your company get found early enough to be seen as trusted advisers; to get that seat at the table, to shape the purchase criteria.
+You and your company must be found early enough to be seen as trusted advisers, get that seat at the table, and shape the purchase criteria.

-You must have presence in the awareness and the consideration stages of the buyer's journey.
+You must be present in the buyer's journey's awareness and consideration stages.

 By default, companies that put the cart before the horse don't get discovered until the decision stage when it's too late -- and somebody has already gotten there ahead of them and planted the seeds for what's most important.

 Most of the time, companies that are new to inbound marketing, inbound sales, and HubSpot are severely overinvested in the final 30% of the buyer's journey -- and severely underinvested in the first 70% of the buyer’s journey.

 These companies are living in the past, chasing an outdated approach with an outdated playbook -- and not getting found early enough.

 So what ends up happening: the only thing they have left to play is price competition, which kills their profit margins, completely demoralizes their team, and can be the death knell of your whole business.
 You end up with really bad positioning.

 So with your strategy, make sure that you understand

 - Buyer personas -- your primary and secondary buyer persona, your negative buyer personas